 Coal hole and water features

-The Coal hole is currently closed for essential works.
-The water features are active every day from 11am until 5pm.
+The water features and coal hole are active every day from 11am until 5pm.
 Please note that the water features are gravity fed and reliant on the water levels in the lakes above Chatsworth.
 The active times may change due to rainfall.